jordijoangimenez/rt-xr-unity-player/README.md

 **Other platforms**

-Refer to the [git repository](https://github.com/5G-MAG/rt-xr-maf-native/tree/feature/android) for more informations on the build process.
+Refer to the [rt-xr-maf-native repository](https://github.com/5G-MAG/rt-xr-maf-native/) for more information on the build process.

 ### Building and running the Unity project